gravito-framework/gravito/docs/en/guide/orbit-session-starter.md

 ## 5. Get and Send CSRF Tokens

-Orbit Session generates the CSRF token automatically and writes it to the `XSRF-TOKEN` cookie on the response.
+Session generates the CSRF token automatically and writes it to the `XSRF-TOKEN` cookie on the response.
 You do not need to fetch a new token for every request.
 In most cases, just read the cookie and send it back in the `X-CSRF-Token` header.

-1. **This endpoint is optional.** As soon as a response starts a session, Orbit Session writes the `XSRF-TOKEN` cookie automatically.
+1. **This endpoint is optional.** As soon as a response starts a session, Session writes the `XSRF-TOKEN` cookie automatically.
 The endpoint below is only for debugging or if you want to fetch the token on demand:

 ```ts
 import type { GravitoContext } from 'gravito-core'